El Chavo del Ocho: Legacy

 El Chavo del Ocho has been broadcast in several Latin American and American countries; until 2011, it was distributed in at least 20 countries, including Mexico.
 Although "society changes, different from the preceding one where acts such as hitting kids was a disciplinary action" for their mischief, which in the modern era is not seen as appropriate, writer Julia Burg claims that the series' success was such that "episodes can still be seen on various channels across the world and children will keep growing up with El Chavo".
 According to Forbes, its broadcasts have led it to be one of the most successful programs in the history of television.
 In Brazil, for example, in 2003, various people protested on the street, asking SBT to continue broadcasting El Chavo on its channel.
 Their requests got executives to include it again in their regular programming.

 El Chavo was recognized as "the Mickey Mouse of Mexican television" due to its success on the international level and its adaptation into the hit animated series in 2006, the first animated production created by Televisa.

 Other television programs have paid tribute to El Chavo over the years.
-Examples include the Mexican productions of Código F.A.M.A. and Big Brother and the Chilean Teletón 2007, which included a sketch in which De las Nieves appeared.
+Examples include the Mexican productions of Código F.A.M.A., Big Brother and the Chilean Teletón 2007, which included a sketch in which De las Nieves appeared.
 In terms of the characters' popularity, an Argentine survey conducted in 2010 revealed that La Chilindrina was ranked as the audience's favorite Mexican female character, while Don Ramón enjoys a considerable following among the Brazilian audience (where he is known as Seu Madruga).
 Brazil has also produced video games and clothing with the character's image, in addition to serving as inspiration for some rock bands.
 In El Salvador, the same character (Don Ramón) served as an image for a civil campaign in 2010, which promoted Salvadorians not to pay extortion to gang members to guarantee their safety.
 In mid-2012, the character of Jaimito el Cartero was recognized with a bronze statue in the Mexican municipality of Tangamandapio, Michoacán, where the character was from in El Chavo del 8.
 Costumes have also been used by personalities such as soccer players like Sebastián González, who, in 2004, used El Chavo's distinctive hat to celebrate a goal, and Lionel Messi, who wore Quico's suit during a costume party in 2012.